Get

 The 8 Steps for Helping Your Dog Cope With Separation Anxiety

-When it comes to helping your dog overcome separation anxiety, the aim is to change the way your dog feels about being left alone by reducing their reliance on you and promoting relaxation when you’re away.
+When it comes to helping your dog overcome separation anxiety, the aim is to change how your dog feels about being left alone by reducing their reliance on you and promoting relaxation when you’re away.
 Unfortunately, there’s no instant solution for stress-related behaviors; it takes time and patience.
-Given the complexity of treating separation anxiety, you should seek assistance from your vet and often a veterinary behaviorist who can tailor a behavioral modification program specific to them and prescribe medication if necessary.
+Given the complexity of treating separation anxiety, you should seek assistance from a vet and a veterinary behaviorist who can tailor a behavioral modification program specific to them and prescribe medication if necessary.

 1. Exercise Your Dog

 Dogs are social animals and need adequate physical exercise.
-Making sure your dog’s needs are met by engaging them in physical and mental activities can set them up for success before you leave them and help them settle in your absence.
-Challenging games that stimulate their minds, such as finding treats hidden in puzzle toys, or scenting games like, “find the toy,” can prepare your dog to relax when you’re away.
+Ensuring your dog’s physical and mental requirements are met can set them up for success before you leave them and help them settle in your absence.
+Challenging games that stimulate their minds, such as finding treats hidden in puzzle toys or scenting games like “find the toy,” can prepare your dog to relax when you’re away.

-Additionally, easy trick training, such as teaching them to “spin” or “high five,” beyond just being cute and fun, provides mental exhaustion that leaves your dog ready for rest.
+Additionally, easy trick training, such as teaching them to “spin” or “high five,” goes beyond just being cute and fun and provides mental exhaustion that allows your dog to rest.
 Complete these activities about 30 minutes before you leave the house to make it easier for your dog to adjust to your absence.

 2. Keep Your Pup Busy While You’re Gone

 For dogs with mild separation intolerance, giving them a treat-stuffed toy as part of your departure ritual can be helpful.
-However, you’ll need to be cautious with interactive food toys for dogs experiencing severe separation anxiety as repeatedly giving them the toy before you leave your home can inadvertently signal to your dog that something negative is imminent.
+However, you’ll need to be cautious with interactive food toys for dogs experiencing severe separation anxiety since repeatedly giving them the toys before you leave home can inadvertently show your dog that something negative is imminent.

 dog playing with its toys